lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **5 Development**
 -----------------

-Most of the tools below are what I use frequently when creating websites.
+Not into web development?
 That doesn't mean your choice is limited to my selection.
 Python, Node.js, Emacs?
 You name it, they are just as easily installed from the Debian repositories.

 **5.1 Text Editors**